Aldo Zilli

-Aldo Zilli (born 26 Jаnuary 1956) is a celebrity chef specialising in Italian cuisine, based since 1976 in the United Kingdom.
+Aldo Zilli (born 26 Jаnuary 1956) is an Italian celebrity chef specialising in Italian cuisine, based since 1976 in the United Kingdom.
 One of nine children, he was born in the small seaside town of Alba Adriatica in the central Italian region of Abruzzo, and moved to England at the age of 20.

 He was the founder and chef-patron of London restaurants Signor Zilli, Zilli Green, Zilli Café, and Zilli Bar.
 His Italian seafood restaurant, Zilli Fish, closed in 2012.

 Aldo has written 10 books including two autobiographies, Being Zilli and My Italian Country Childhood, as well as various cookery books.
 Fresh & Green: over 100 new exciting vegetarian recipes was featured in the Telegraph's Top Ten Cookery Books 2012.
 He has also written for many publications including The Sun, and currently writes a weekly column for the Daily Express Saturday magazine and presents a bi-weekly show on Soho Radio.

 Zilli regularly appears on television and radio both as presenter and chef.
 His credits include being a judge on Celebrity Masterchef in 2014 and 2015, Who's Doing The Dishes?, The Alan Titchmarsh Show, This Morning, Lorraine, and Daybreak for ITV, Put Your Menu Where Your Mouth Is, and Country Show Cook Off for BBC2, The One Show, BBC3's The Real Hustle, and his own primetime ITV documentary Home Is Where The Heart Is.

 He has appeared on television in One Man and His Hob, Good Food Live as well as in the third series of Celebrity Fit Club in 2005, in which he lost 15.5 kilos (2 stone 6 pounds), and impressed the panel so much they made him team captain replacing Julie Goodyear.
 His team won the series.
 He owns various restaurants around London, all with Zilli in their title.

 He also appeared on Through the Keyhole on 15 March 2006, The X Factor: Battle of the Stars along with Jean-Christophe Novelli, Paul Rankin and Ross Burden and often made appearances on Big Brother's Little Brother.

 As of 24 February 2009, Zilli holds the world record for the most times a pancake is flipped in 1 minute.
 He flipped it 117 times in the minute.